gregology/gregology.github.io/_posts/2026-02-05-elegant-code-contributions.md

 People interacting online rarely respond to a post saying "I don't know".
 So don't expect an LLM trained on Internet data to admit when it's in over its head.

 ### AI companies hire humans
-If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn't have an intern program for summer 2026.
+If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn't have an intern program for fall 2026.
 The hype is for investors not developers.

 ### AI may destroy humanity
 Never attribute to "rouge AGI" that which is adequately explained by "vibe code that ends up as a nested dependency in an early warning missile detection system" - Hanlon's razor (but for AI).